 LABEL DESCRIPTION Dynamic DNS Setup Dynamic DNS Select Enable to use dynamic DNS.
 Service Provider Select your Dynamic DNS service provider from the drop-down list box.
 Host Name Type the domain name assigned to your Zyxel Device by your Dynamic DNS provider.
-You can specify up to two host names in the field separated by a comma (",").
 Username Type your user name.
 Password Type the password assigned to you.
 Enable Wildcard Option Select the check box to enable DynDNS Wildcard.
 Enable Off Line Option (Only applies to custom DNS) Check with your Dynamic DNS service provider to have traffic redirected to a URL (that you can specify) while you are off line.
 Dynamic DNS Status User Authentication Result This shows Success if the account is correctly set up with the Dynamic DNS provider account.
 Last Updated Time This shows the last time the IP address the Dynamic DNS provider has associated with the hostname was updated.
 Current Dynamic IP This shows the IP address your Dynamic DNS provider has currently associated with the hostname.
 Cancel Click Cancel to exit this screen without saving.
 Apply Click Apply to save your changes.